danstoner/dailymile_export/README.md

 http://www.dailymile.com/api/documentation

-The python script dailymile_export_to_tsv.py is functional and provides export to tab-delimited file (.tsv).
+The python script dailymile_export_to_tsv.py is the preferred and fully-functional edition of the software.
+The output format is tab-delimited file (.tsv).

-The perl 5 script dailymile_export_to_csv.pl is functional and provides export to csv-delimited file (.csv).
+The perl 5 script dailymile_export_to_csv.pl is less functional.
+The output format is csv-delimited file (.csv).

 [Releases] (https://github.com/danstoner/dailymile_export/releases/latest) are considered stable.